timescale/docs/timescaledb/quick-start/node.md

 <highlight type="warning">
 You can skip the first two steps if you're going to use TimescaleDB cloud.
-The service will create a database with the extension already enabled.
+The service creates a database with the extension already enabled.
 </highlight>

 Let's initialize Sequelize and create the necessary configuration files for our